GUDHI/gudhi-devel/src/python/doc/barycenter_user.rst

 -------------

 This example computes the Frechet mean (aka Wasserstein barycenter) between four persistence diagrams.
-It is initialized on the 4th diagram, which is the empty diagram.
-It is encoded by np.array([]).
+It is initialized on the 4th diagram.
 As the algorithm is not convex, its output depends on the initialization and is only a local minimum of the objective function.
 Initialization can be either given as an integer (in which case the i-th diagram of the list is used as initial estimate) or as a diagram.